 We encourage you to learn more about wilding and how it is going to reverse the climate and nature crisis that we are currently in.

-We're also really keen to learn about your current connection to the area, with this in mind
+We're also really keen to learn about your current connection to the area.

 More ways to help

 Stan Smith is the Wilder Landscapes Manager at Kent Wildlife Trust and is leading the Wilder Blean Project.

 Stan comes from a practical background in conservation and spent several years working with the farming community, he now manages the wilder landscapes team bringing wilding together with farmers to promote nature based solutions that work for the modern world.

 Frequently Asked Questions